pabrrs/quickshell/README.md

 ## Getting started

-Your frequent commands should be in `~/.quickshell`
+Your frequent commands will be stored in `~/.quickshell`

 ```sh
 # install